SGSMI.ORG

 My grandfather's army papers give a birth date of 1-22-1905.

-( possible two) and a sister.
+(possibly two) and a sister.
 I have no information on his siblings.

 I appreciate any information that you could provide me.